 What about the Basement?

 If you have a basement (about 15% of homes in the US do), you should consider having a dehumidifier there.
-However, we recommend investing in a special-purpose basement dehumidifier since you also want a dehumidifier on the second floor.
+However, we recommend investing in a special-purpose basement dehumidifier with a pump since you also want a dehumidifier on the second floor.